lemoniris/what-im-doing-rn/README.md

 i was driving and listening to this album from 2011 https://en.wikipedia.org/wiki/Every_Kingdom soo good

+went to the mall today and then did some errands, day off tomorrow

 -->
 https://www.instagram.com/reel/C9SwvpRpcd6/ ohhh i want to make this one day, tiramisu from scratch 🤩